February 4, 2022

 You can use this tool to show various things such as purchases, registrations, signups, anything you think will be beneficial to your user.

 This can be the number of happy customers, number of invites remaining, etc. Even one substantial number can be worth any attractive copy.
 The more data points you have, the better.
-Combine the best ones to tell your users that "not only have people purchased from us, but they are loving it."
+Combine your business logic with the best ones to tell your users that "not only have people purchased from us, but they are loving it."

 For example, Buffer, a social media scheduling tool, uses data to convince users and encourage conversions.